CodeAndLoathing/CodeAndLoathing/content/post/Credentials-for-PowerShell-scripts.md

 ```
 While this works - it is only as secure as however tightly you've buttoned down read access to your script file since you would have the password sitting right there in plaintext.

-Note that you can easily retrieve the plaintext password from the PSCredential object if running in the same PowerShell session using GetNetworkCredential:
+Note that you can easily retrieve the plaintext password from the PSCredential object if running in the same PowerShell session using the provided GetNetworkCredential method:
 ```powershell
     $Credential.GetNetworkCredential().Password
     mySecretPassword333